Articdive/JNoise/.github/README.md

 The JNoise library supports "Perlin", "OpenSimplex", "Value", "Worley" (Cellular) and "White" noise.

-It also supports modules with which you can octavate (fractalize) and combine different noise types.
+It also supports modules with which you can octavate (fractalize), e.g. Fractional Brownian Motion, and combine different noise types.

+Furthermore, JNoise supports coordinate transformations (transformers), e.g. scaling and domain warping, and noise modification (modifiers), e.g. changing an interval from [-1, 1] to [0,1] .
+All in an easy to use pipeline syntax.

 Every noise-type has different customizable features, e.g. Perlin Noise has different types of interpolation to choose from and Worley Noise's point distribution can be altered.

-Normally if you are using an IDE, the code-completition is intuitive enough to use this library without having to check the source-code.
+Normally if you are using an IDE, the code-completion is intuitive enough to use this library without having to check the source-code.
 There are also Javadocs available [here](https://jnoise.articdive.de/).

-Nevertheless, the [Github Wiki](https://github.com/Articdive/JNoise/wiki) contains more than enough information to acquire achieved results.
+Nevertheless, the [Github Wiki](https://github.com/Articdive/JNoise/wiki) contains more than enough information to acquire achieved results and is always looking for improvements.

 Example: Creating a noise-generator using Perlin Noise with cosine interpolation.